lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans5.md

 🌻 [See example code >>][4]

-Lady H. used the second evaluation method in most experiments after she found it is more effective in comparing the real data and the synthetic data.
+Lady H. used the second evaluation method in most experiments after she found it is more effective in making the comparison.

 #
 <p align="left">